This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Unplugging The Machine

-- Pull the plug (not the cord) from the wall
+- Grasp the plug (not the cord) and disconnect from the outlet

 Raising The Presser Foot